ianoshorty/axel-php/README.md

 Axel PHP offers Async Downloads, Sync Downloads and a download Queue.
 See below for usage.

+Axel PHP comes with an optional FIFO download manager with the ability to set numbers of current downloads.
+Just implement `AxelDownloadManagerQueueInterface`.

 ** _PLEASE NOTE_: This library is under active development and is subject to change at any time. **

 ## Example Usage